jcachayG93/customer-orders-shipments_net8api/README.md

 - [x] Add the infrasturture layer with a postgres database and EF Core ORM.
 - [x] Add integration testing (using an in memory database)

-## Features
+## Features (user stories)
-- [x] As a sales person, feature-1/I need to be able to create sales orders for my customers.
+- [x] feature 1: As a sales person, I need to be able to create sales orders for my customers.

 # CustomerOrders